thedevdojo/static/README.md

 </html>
 ```

-This will be replaced with the TailwindCSS CDN link in `dev` mode.
-A minified CSS file will be compiled during `build`.
+It will be replaced with the Tailwind CDN link in `dev`, and a minified CSS file will be compiled during `build`.

 #### 5. Collections